-Mineral reserve estimates are based on a number of assumptions that include metallurgical, taxation, and economic parameters.
+Mineral reserve estimates are based on a number of assumptions that include metallurgical, taxation, and economic parameters, and are reduced for losses expected during mining.
 Increasing costs or increasing taxation could have a negative impact on the estimation of mineral reserves.
 There are currently no known factors that may have a material negative impact on the estimate of mineral reserves or mineral resources at the La Colorada mine.

 Underground mining currently takes place utilizing cut and fill and long hole open stoping methods.
-Ore is hoisted to the surface in a shaft, and when required, may also be hauled to the surface using the two mine access ramps present in both mines.
+Ore is hoisted to the surface in a shaft, and when required, may also be hauled to the surface using the mine access ramps present in both mines.

 The operation produces both oxide and sulphide ore processed in two separate circuits with a total nominal plant capacity of 2,000 tpd.
-The oxide plant is a conventional cyanide leach process comprised of crushing, grinding, leaching, Merrill Crowe zinc precipitation, and on-site refining to produce doré.
+The oxide plant is a conventional cyanide leach process comprised of crushing, grinding, leaching, Merrill Crowe, and on-site smelting to produce doré.
 The sulphide plant has a conventional flotation process comprised of crushing, grinding, and selective lead and zinc froth flotation circuits to produce separate precious metal rich lead and zinc concentrates.
-In the oxide plant, metallurgical recoveries averaged 83.7% for silver and 52.8% for gold in 2021.
-In the sulphide plant, recoveries in 2021 averaged 91.6% for silver, 61.3% for gold, 83.4% for lead, and 85.0% for zinc.
+In the oxide plant, metallurgical recoveries averaged 83.9% for silver and 48.9% for gold in 2022.
+In the sulphide plant, recoveries in 2022 averaged 92.0% for silver, 63.5% for gold, 84.2% for lead, and 84.5% for zinc.

-During 2021, we processed 572.5 thousand tonnes, producing 5.2 million ounces of silver, 2.7 thousand ounces of gold, 10.0 thousand tonnes of zinc, and 5.2 thousand tonnes of lead.
+During 2022, we processed 641.1 thousand tonnes, producing 5.9 million ounces of silver, 3.3 thousand ounces of gold, 10.0 thousand tonnes of zinc, and 5.6 thousand tonnes of lead.

-All precious metal doré produced at the La Colorada mine is sent to one of two arm's length precious metals refineries for refining under fixed-term contracts.
+All precious metal doré produced at the La Colorada mine is sent to one arm's length precious metals refinery for refining under fixed-term contracts.
 After refining, the silver is sold on the spot market to various bullion traders and banks, and the gold is sold to Maverix pursuant to the Maverix Gold Stream.
 All lead and zinc concentrates produced at the La Colorada mine are sold to arm's length smelters and concentrate traders under negotiated fixed-term contracts, which consider the presence of any deleterious elements.
 To date, we have not experienced difficulty with renewing existing or securing new contracts for the sale of the La Colorada doré or concentrates, however, there can be no certainty that we will always be able to do so or what terms will be available in the future.
 We regularly review the terms of smelting and refining agreements and the terms are considered to be within industry norms.
 Please see "Risks Related to our Business - Trading Activities and Credit Risk".